-ExportDescriptions Workspace ERD [Entity] [Project] [Detailed]
+ExportDescriptions LogFile Workspace ERD [Entity] [Project]

 Required Parameters Description

+LogFile Output log file generated when the batch script is executed.

 Workspace Workspace file (.rwp).

 ERD ERD file.

-Optional Parameters Description or entity type of the objects to export descriptions for.
+Optional Parameters Description Entity or entity type of the objects to export descriptions for.
 Default is .
 Use the flag attribute of an entity type to specify all entity types with that flag, for example: LEGACY which specifies all entity types with the LEGACY flag.
 For more on flags, see Software Development Toolkit , available from support services.
 Project Project.
 Default is the default project.
-Detailed Log file.